-This Negroni spritz is one of several Negroni variations on the classic Italian cocktail that substitutes prosecco for gin.
+This Negroni spritz is one of several Negroni variations on the classic Italian cocktail that substitutes Prosecco for gin.
 I missed the Stanley Tucci Negroni phenomenon, but I’ve been in love with the cocktail since I started working on my cranberry Negroni.
+The color makes either one a perfect holiday cocktail.

 If you haven’t tried a Negroni yet, what are you waiting for?